tatethurston/next-service-worker/README.md

 Check out the [next-service-worker-example](https://github.com/tatethurston/next-service-worker/blob/master/examples/next-service-worker-example/).
 The only change from the default NextJS setup is the addition of `next.config.js`!

-## Warning ⚠️
+## Common Service Worker Pitfalls ⚠️

 You must serve your next application over HTTPS in production environments.
 [Service Workers must be served from the site's origin over HTTPS](https://developers.google.com/web/fundamentals/primers/service-workers).

-A special case is made for `localhost`, so this is generally not necessary during local development.
+Most browsers make special case `localhost`, so this is generally not necessary during local development.
 HTTPS is _not_ handled by this library.

-The origin constraint means that the service worker can not control `mysite.com` if it was served from something like `mycdn.mysite.com`.
-If you serve Next's public folder as is, things will work out of the box.
-If you move Next's public folder contents to a CDN and serve from there additional configuration may be necessary.
+The service worker origin constraint means that the service worker can not control `mysite.com` if it was served from a subdomain such as `mycdn.mysite.com`.
+If you serve from Next's public folder, things will work out of the box.
+If you move Next's public folder contents to a CDN and serve the service worker from that CDN additional configuration may be necessary.

 ## Related Projects